Last Web page update: 4/18/2022, referencing GPT fdisk version 1.0.9

 Warning: Be sure to answer n to the prompt about blanking the MBR!
 If you answer y to this question, you'll be left with a completely unpartitioned disk!
 Also, some disk utilities store data in the sectors immediately following the MBR.
 If GPT fdisk reports that the GPT data are damaged, it could be that such data are present on your disk.
 In such cases, you may need to restore this post-MBR data after you wipe the GPT data.
 Alternatively, you could wipe the last sector of the disk rather than use GPT fdisk to destroy all the GPT data structures.

-Instead of using gdisk, you can use sgdisk for this job, at least if you have access to this tool.
+Instead of using gdisk, you can use sgdisk for this job.
 Using sgdisk is simpler; however, it doesn't provide as much intermediate information and it's unforgiving of errors.
 If you want to use sgdisk, you should use the --zap (-z) option:

 Warning: Be sure to use a lowercase -z if you want to keep the MBR!
 If you use an uppercase -Z (--zap-all), the MBR will be erased, as well as the GPT!
 This is useful if you want to create a fresh MBR with another utility or if you want to use the disk with another partitioning system entirely.